Chart Color Schemes

 Golden Plains - South's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health data shows relatively positive outcomes for Golden Plains - South residents, with a fairly standard level of common health conditions seen across both young and old age cohorts.
+Golden Plains - South residents show generally positive health outcomes, with common conditions seen across both young and elderly cohorts.

 Frequently Asked Questions - Health